-- 1. Distribute the appropriate assessment task to learners (for either CLB 1L or CLB 2L). - 2.
+- 1. Distribute the appropriate assessment task to learners (for either CLB 2L or CLB 3L). - 2.
 Review the instructions orally.
 Explain the expectations for the task using the criteria in the assessment tool.
 Note that the tool is intended for instructor use; literacy learners may not be able to read or understand the criteria as written. - 3.
-Remind CLB 1L learners where they can find personal identification information and have them get out their personal ID cards. - 4.
-CLB 1L learners are copying information; CLB 2L learners are writing their information (if possible).
-If CLB 2L learners struggle to write the information independently, modify the task so that they are copying as well.
+CLB 2L learners can copy information from personal identification cards; CLB 3L learners can complete the form without assistance (if possible) or can copy as well if necessary.